madetech/handbook/guides/office/officehandbook.md

 For any queries regarding offices please email [operations@madetech.com](mailto:operations@madetech.com) or get in contact via slack #ops

+# How to book a desk

+You can book a desk in any office using [Office RnD](https://hybrid.officernd.com/community/madetech/dashboard?date=2023-06-02).
+There is more information on how to book desks for yourself, your team and any visitors [here](https://docs.google.com/document/d/1wCGrHN-prrUt8RnyNux2MshCTQ36D_rvTKTeu1qJwMk/edit) (internal link).

 # Access information

 Below is information on access and layout for each of our offices.
 If anyone has a disability that may require additional needs whilst in an office, please slack either #ops or email [operations@madetech.com](mailto:operations@madetech.com), and we will assist you with completing a PEEP.